cortexproject/cortex/docs/blocks-storage/querier.md

     # while fetching blocks.
 The idea of ignore-deletion-marks-delay is to
     # ignore blocks that are marked for deletion with some delay.
 This ensures
     # store can still serve blocks that are meant to be deleted but do not have
-    # a replacement yet.Default is 6h, half of the default value for
+    # a replacement yet.
+Default is 6h, half of the default value for
     # -compactor.deletion-delay.
     # CLI flag: -experimental.tsdb.bucket-store.ignore-deletion-marks-delay
     [ignore_deletion_mark_delay: <duration> | default = 6h]